wiremind/super-bowl/docs/examples/messages.md

 # Messages <Badge text="example"/>

 This example creates a function to approximates PI in ``steps`` iterations using [leibniz formula](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80).
-It is shown how to update the progress, as well as add middlewares to cancel and save the current state of the task.
+It is shown how to update the progress, as well as add middlewares to cancel, save the current state, and save result of the task.

-<CImage src="example_message.png" caption="Result Example tab /messages" zoom="true"></CImage>

 ## Script